-The EUI ranks second out of DAC donors in terms of its total bilateral allocable funding (when measuring absolute levels) for projects that are in some way related to gender equality.
+The EUI ranks second out of DAC donors when it comes to total bilateral allocable funding for projects related to gender equality.

-The EUI’s funding for projects related to gender equality has been increasing since 2016, but remains far from their target, which is for 85% of all new actions related to external relations to contribute to gender equality and women's empowerment by 2025.
+The EUI’s funding for projects related to gender equality has been increasing 32% in 2017 to 38% in 2021.But it remains far from their target, which is for 85% of all new actions related to external relations to contribute to gender equality and women's empowerment by 2025.

 Increases in gender equality-related funding have been driven mainly by support for projects that included gender as a significant rather than principal focus.
-However, despite the low share of principal funding for gender equality from the EUI, given their large volume of ODA overall, the EUI still ranks third among DAC donors when considering absolute spending on projects with a principal gender focus.
+However, despite the EUI’s low share of principal funding for gender equality (4% in 2021), the EUI still ranks first among DAC donors when considering absolute spending on projects with a principal gender focus given their large volume of ODA overall.

-The EUI’s projects in the government and civil society, other social services, and education sectors are most likely to have a gender equality focus.
-These sectors received 29%, 14%, and 13% of the EUI’s gender equality-related ODA in 2020, respectively.
+The EUI’s projects in the government and civil society, agriculture, and health sectors had the largest gender equality focus in 2021.
+These sectors received 19%, 12%, and 12% of the EUI’s gender equality-related ODA in 2021, respectively.

 EUI have been increasing its policy emphasis on gender equality.
 In 2019, EC President von der Leyen announced in her political guidelines that building a ‘Union of Equality’ was one of the EC’s major priorities.